 - Gold-Plated Binding-Post Speaker Outputs: The AVR20 AV receiver is outfitted with gold-plated binding-post terminals for all of its speaker outputs.
 The binding-post terminals accept bare wire (up to 10AWG), pin-connectors, and banana plugs (single only); you'll need to remove the plastic caps to use banana plugs.
 The gold-plated terminals offers excellent signal transfer and resistance to corrosion.
 Speaker outputs include Front Left, Front Right, Center, Surround Left, Surround Right, Surround Back/Height Left, and Surround Back/Height Right.
 Only connect loudspeakers with an 8-ohm impedance.

-- 9.2.6Ch Preamp Outputs: The Arcam receiver is equipped with 9.2.6ch preamp outputs to connect external amplifier(s) to power your loudspeakers and two connect connect up to two powered subwoofers.
+- 9.2.6Ch Preamp Outputs: The Arcam receiver is equipped with 9.2.6ch preamp outputs to connect external amplifier(s) to power your loudspeakers and connect up to two powered subwoofers (discretely).
 The 9.2.6ch preamp outputs consists of Front Left/Front Right, Center, Surround Left/Surround Right, Surround Back Left/Surround Back Right, Height Left 1/Height Right 1, Height Left 2/Height Right 2, and Subwoofer 1/Subwoofer 2, as well as four assignable preamp outputs.

 - Line Out & Digital Out: The Arcam AVR20 is also equipped with a stereo line output and optical (toslink) digital output for the output of an analog or digital audio signal.